Findomain/Findomain/docs/INSTALLATION.md

 > set findomain_securitytrails_token=YourAccessToken && findomain -(options)
 ```

-**Note:** In Windows you need to scape special characters like `|`, add `^` before the special character to scape it and don't quote the token.
+**Note:** In Windows you need to escape special characters like `|`, add `^` before the special character to escape it and don't quote the token.
 Example:  `set findomain_securitytrails_token=xxxxxxx^|yyyyyyyy && findomain -(options)`

 **Tip:** If you don't want to write the access token everytime that you run findomain, export the `findomain_fb_token` in Unix based systems like putting `export findomain_securitytrails_token="YourAccessToken"` into your `.bashrc` and set the `findomain_fb_token` variable in your Windows system as [described here](https://www.computerhope.com/issues/ch000549.htm).

 # Subdomains Monitoring

-Findomain is capable of monitor a specific domain or a list of domains for new subdomains and send the data to [Slack](https://slack.com/), [Discord](https://discordapp.com) or [Telegram](https://telegram.org) webhooks.
-All what you need is a server or your computer with  [PostgreSQL](https://www.postgresql.org/) database server installed.
+Findomain is capable of monitoring a specific domain or a list of domains for new subdomains and sending the data to [Slack](https://slack.com/), [Discord](https://discordapp.com) or [Telegram](https://telegram.org) webhooks.
+All you need is a server or your computer with [PostgreSQL](https://www.postgresql.org/) database server installed.
 Have in mind that you can have only a central server/computer with PostgreSQL installed and connect to it from anywhere to perform the monitoring tasks.

 **IMPORTANT NOTE:** Findomain is a subdomains enumeration and monitor tool, not a job scheduler.
 If you want to run findomain automatically then you need to configure a job scheduler like [systemd-timers](https://wiki.archlinux.org/index.php/Systemd/Timers) or the well known [CRON](https://wiki.archlinux.org/index.php/Cron) in \*NIX systems, Termux in Android or MAC and the [Windows Task Scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page) in Windows.